PALATINE BONE ANATOMY

 • Nasal Surface — superior aspect

-• Contributes to nasal cavity floor
+• Contributes to your nasal cavity floor

 • Palatine Surface — inferior aspect

-• Forms part of oral cavity roof
+• Forms part of your oral cavity roof

-• Constitutes posterior third of hard palate
+• Constitutes posterior third of your hard palate

 Lesser Palatine Foramina